cu-mkp/sandbox/docs/breadmolding-assignment.md

 - Le Pouésard, Emma. &quot;Bread as Mediating Material: Tactile Memory and Touch in Ms. Fr.
 640,&quot; [http://edition640.makingandknowing.org/#/essays/ann\_050\_fa\_16](http://edition640.makingandknowing.org/#/essays/ann_050_fa_16).
 - Landsman, Rozemarijn and Jonah Rowen. &quot;Uses of Sulfur in Casting.&quot; [http://edition640.makingandknowing.org/#/essays/ann\_007\_fa\_14](http://edition640.makingandknowing.org/#/essays/ann_007_fa_14).
 - Lim, Min. &quot;To Shrink an Object: Bread Molding in Ms. Fr.
 640.&quot; [http://edition640.makingandknowing.org/#/essays/ann\_076\_fa\_18](http://edition640.makingandknowing.org/#/essays/ann_076_fa_18).
-- Fall 2018 student work - [Resource: Breadmolding and casting Slideshow](https://docs.google.com/presentation/d/1kL4cZEk1x48IG-Uz4Az33b6Ux1ct9XHqMb87FV7tUQA/edit#slide=id.g730b3cf0fb_0_51) (Note: for additional help and resources, try following the Field Note links in the essays above and in the Slideshow)
+- Fall 2018 student work - [Resource: Breadmolding and Casting Slideshow](breadmolding_resource-breadmolding-and-casting-slideshow.pdf) (Note: for additional help and resources, try following the Field Note links in the essays above and in the Slideshow)
 - Spring 2020 Vassar Seminar project videos on Breadmaking: [https://vimeo.com/419949231](https://vimeo.com/419949231) and Breadmolding: [https://vimeo.com/419940044](https://vimeo.com/419940044)

-### Optional exploration: the uses of bread in the early modern workshop
+## Optional exploration: the uses of bread in the early modern workshop

 If you have time, search in other sources for other uses are made of bread in the workshop: